Month 2, Day 6, Saturday 5:15 p.m.

-“Ana has a preliminary plan, I think.
+“Ana has a preliminary plan.
 We’ll be refining it before going forward with anything.
 I might find a bit of aid useful, but I’m not sure yet.
 I’ll let you know.
-However, while my favor to her is quite set in stone, hers in return is quite unfixed.
+However, while my favor to her is quite set in stone, hers in return is unfixed.
 Anastasia Gervin could do a lot for me personally.
 Something of equal value to her Family’s sub-commission.”

-Oliver seemed surprised, but only for a moment, before one side of his mouth turned down in a wry twist.
+Oliver seemed surprised, but only for a moment.
+One side of his mouth turned down in a wry twist.
 “And you want me to make it equally worth your while.”

-“Did you forget that you are vow-bound to pay off your debt with favors to the Verdant Stag?
+“Did you forget that you are vow-bound to pay off your debt with either gold or favors to the Verdant Stag?
 You cannot simply refuse unless you find our request morally objectionable.”

 Oliver’s eyes widened as he straightened.
 “Five thousand!?
 Are you insane?”

 Sebastien knew it was an outrageous amount.
-That was why she’d started so high.
+That was why she’d said it.
 By “anchoring” the conversation at such a high value, he would be less likely to offer her something like fifty or a hundred gold.
 The negotiation would hopefully settle much higher than it otherwise might, with her real goal seeming, in comparison, more reasonable.
 “I assure you, I am moored quite firmly to reality.
 Five thousand would be enough to pay off my debt and get me through the next few terms at University.
-I’m sure you would earn much more than that over the next few years, if the deal goes through.”
+I’m sure you would earn considerably more than that over the next few years, if the deal goes through.”

-Sebastien wasn’t cowed by his seeming irritation.
+His seeming irritation did not cow Sebastien.
+Though she had made an excessive initial demand, his counteroffer was unreasonably low, and for once she held the position of power in this negotiation.
 “You could be losing out on a lot more than five hundred gold if you don’t accept my offer.
 How about four thousand?”

 His eyes narrowed.
 “Out of the question.
 In fact, I might be able to salvage the contract on my own.
 In that case, I wouldn’t need you at all.”